DataLab12/FOREN/README.md

 HR/: High-resolution (3×) images with the same filenames (e.g., 0.png)

+---

-▶️ Run Training
+## Run Training
 Update the visir_main.py script as needed, then run:

 ```
 python visir_main.py
 ```
+---
-nside the script, you can modify:
+Inside the script, you can modify:

 num_of_images: Total number of image pairs to train on